Fortunato wins atop Zoncolan, Bernal extends Giro lead

 Alessandro Covi was third, 59 seconds behind Fortunato.

-Bernal attacked from the peloton in the fog at the summit and finished fourth to extend his overall lead to 1 minute, 33 seconds ahead of Simon Yates, who moved into second.
+Bernal responded to a late attack from Simon Yates and then attacked the British rider in the fog at the summit to finish fourth and extend his overall lead to 1 minute, 33 seconds ahead of Yates, who moved into second.

-Bernal, the 2019 Tour de France winner, is 1:51 ahead of third-place Damiano Caruso
+Bernal, the 2019 Tour de France winner, is 1:51 ahead of third-place Damiano Caruso.

+“I tried to remain calm when we tackled the Zoncolan because I knew I was in a good position in the GC and did not need to attack first,” said Bernal, who rides for Ineos Grenadiers.
+“I followed Simon Yates when he attacked and then I did an acceleration in the finale.

+“I think I did a good race.
+Now I have a good lead but I need to remain calm and focused, anything can happen in the Giro.”

 This year’s Giro saw the riders climb the Zoncolan from the easier side.
 It was still nevertheless one of the most arduous ascents of the race.
 The last 3 kilometers had gradients often exceeding 20% and topping out at 27% along the hairpins in the final kilometer.